hannahnmcdonald/DayPlanner/README.md

 <ins>Additional Credits:</ins> LOTS of coffee

-<ins> Resources: </ins> Very many notable resources for this project especially from MDN articles.
-This project really took me a long time and was such a learning process and I felt it helped me understand Javascript/JQuery better.
+<ins> Resources: </ins> Very many notable resources for this project especially from MDN amd JQuery articles.

 **The following sources were very helpful to me in the process of coding this:**